IngunnVereide/api-strategy/docs/strategy.md

 ### <a id="consistency"></a>Consistency
 To facilitate API adoption and make it easier to do reviews between teams following the API First principle, we should strive for _consistency_ in our APIs.
-REST is the preferred API mechanism in Equinor, except for industrial automation, where [OPC UA](#opc-ua) is the preference.
+REST is the most common API mechanism in Equinor, and the only API type that is supported by the [API portal](#api-portal) and the [API gateway](#api-gateway).
 The [Equinor REST API Guidelines](rest_guidelines.md) is an accompanying document containing guidelines and recommendations specifically for REST API design.

-Other protocols like GraphQL, AMQP and MQTT may be used when they bring significant benefits.
-But keep in mind that these protocols are not supported by the OpenAPI specification nor by our [API portal](#api-portal) & [API gateway](#api-gateway), and are best suited for app-private APIs.
+Other protocols like GraphQL, AMQP and MQTT can and should be used when they are more suitable than REST.
+Making these APIs discoverable through the API Portal is not possible, due to technical limitation.
+Metadata about the API should then be published in another location (e.g. a GitHub repo).
+Security features like those provided by the API gateway, should be considered through other serv

+Within the industrial automation domain [OPC UA](#opc-ua) is the preferred API mechanism.

 ### <a id="opc-ua"></a>OPC UA